 Guindy

-For long period Guindy was the entry point to the Madras city [Chennai].
-The entry point to the city of Madras was guarded by men who had swords or bayonet [katti- கத்தி in Tamil] in their hand.
-Thus the sword wielding patrolling [para- பாரா] guards brought the name to this point as ‘Kathipara’.
-Today Kathipara junction had acquired a unique position in traffic to and from Chennai city, nictitating construction of an over bridge of great magnitude.
+Guindy was the entry point to the Madras city [Chennai] for a long period.
+The entry point to the city of Madras was guarded by men who had swords or bayonets [katti- கத்தி in Tamil] in their hands.
+Thus the sword-wielding patrolling [para- பாரா] guards brought the name to this point as ‘Kathipara’.
+Today Kathipara junction has acquired a unique position in traffic to and from Chennai city, initiating construction of an over bridge of great magnitude.
 The point is part of the place called Guindy.

 Alandur